MicrosoftDocs/azure-docs/articles/cognitive-services/Content-Moderator/includes/quickstarts/content-moderator-client-library-python.md

 ## Create a review

-You can use the Content Moderator Python SDK to feed content into the [Review tool](https://contentmoderator.cognitive.microsoft.com) so that human moderators can review it.
+You can use the Content Moderator Python client library to feed content into the [Review tool](https://contentmoderator.cognitive.microsoft.com) so that human moderators can review it.
 To learn more about the Review tool, see the [Review tool conceptual guide](./review-tool-user-guide/human-in-the-loop.md).

 The following code uses the [ReviewsOperations](https://docs.microsoft.com/python/api/azure-cognitiveservices-vision-contentmoderator/azure.cognitiveservices.vision.contentmoderator.operations.reviewsoperations?view=azure-python) class to create a review, retrieve its ID, and check its details after receiving human input through the Review tool's web portal.